 High potency strains of bacteria essential for the proper functioning of the large intestine.
-Viable intestinal flora is instrumental in supporting immune system, and preventing premature aging, neurological disorders, bleeding and bruising, vitamin B-12 dependent anemia, and malnutrition-related hair loss.
-Each vegetarian capsule contains 15 billion multi-strain probiotic blend.
+Viable intestinal flora is instrumental in supporting the immune system, and preventing premature aging, neurological disorders, bleeding and bruising, vitamin B-12 dependent anemia, and malnutrition-related hair loss.
+Each vegetarian capsule contains 5 billion multi-strain probiotic blend.

-Eliminating dysbacteriosis literally means “infecting,” or, as a microbiologist might say, reinoculating the large intestine with synergistic bacterial strains.
-In practical terms, it means that you need to take a quality bacterial supplement, such as Enterophilus, which was specifically designed for this purpose.
+Eliminating dysbacteriosis means “infecting,” or, as a microbiologist might say, reinoculating the large intestine with synergistic bacterial strains.
+In practical terms, it means that you need to take a quality bacterial supplement, such as Enterophilus, which was explicitly designed for this purpose.

 |Amount Per Serving||% Daily value|